 - Boil water, then cook your fettuccine for about 5-8 minutes until done.
 Yum!

 See?
 It's not so hard after all, is it?
-And with all of those scary outbreaks and recalls that are always in the news, making homemade noodles seems like a better idea than ever.
 Enlist your family and it can even become a fun activity instead of just making dinner.
-And you don't even need to use a pasta press like we did (though if you want one, we know where you can grab it).
-But once you've finished, there's one more important step before you can start chowing down.
+And you don't even need to use a pasta press like we did.
+Once you've finished, there's one more important step before you can start chowing down.

 (Photo Credit: Getty Images)